25 May 2023

 When social instinct prevails, Fours will just look like typical Fours.
 They will want to be recognized as distinct in their communities, express their emotions, and form bonds with others based on how they feel.
 Because they are prone to feeling shame and anxiety, they may be mistyped as Type Six.

 The sexual instinct makes Fours even more aware of their needs and feelings, which they aim to satisfy in a very open and direct manner.
 Because they often express their needs so bluntly, they may sometimes look like Eights.
-On top of it, they will also often behave in a very competitive manner.
+On top of it, they will also often behave in a very competitive manner, which is especially visible in male Fours.

 The self-preservation instinct accentuates all of the Five’s typical traits.
 This type is focused on building and maintaining strong boundaries to prevent others from intruding on their peace of mind.
 They are also very emotionally controlled and tend to minimize their needs so that they don’t have to depend on anyone.